szepeviktor/debian-server-tools/Onboarding.md

 [AWS certificates for internal usage only](https://aws.amazon.com/certificate-manager/faqs/#general)

+### Policy for accounts at providers

+- Who is the legal owner of the account?
+- Who has access rights?
+- Do we share passwords?
+- What other non-relevant services are under this account?
+- Domain registration and DNS must not have an account email address of the same domain.
+- Is the email account/phone number/bank card of this account in daily use?
+- Use a virtual bank card with a sub account instead of a plastic bank card tied to the main bank account!

 ### Secure browser in an ephemeral cloud instance

 - Deploy [Windows Server 2016 Standard instance](https://hub.upcloud.com/server/create)